hdShang/arxiv-daily/docs/cs-CV/2025-11-24/papers/251119057v1-laa3d-a-benchmark-of-detecting-and-tracking-low-altitude-aircraft-in.md

 ---
 layout: default
-title: LAA3D: A Benchmark of Detecting and Tracking Low-Altitude Aircraft in 3D Space
+title: "LAA3D: A Benchmark of Detecting and Tracking Low-Altitude Aircraft in 3D Space"
 ---

 # LAA3D: A Benchmark of Detecting and Tracking Low-Altitude Aircraft in 3D Space